Kandao QooCam 3 Ultra review: the best 8K 360-degree camera?

 • 1/4-inch screw thread

-The camera body is designed minimally with a power and mode button on the left, a shutter button below the 2.19-inch rectangular touchscreen, a customisable Q button, a button to change the camera view and a 1/4-inch screw thread on the bottom.
+The camera body is designed minimally with a power and mode button on the left, a shutter button below the 2.19-inch rectangular touchscreen, a customizable Q button, a button to change the camera view, and a 1/4-inch screw thread on the bottom.
 Most settings and functions are accessed by swiping from the top, bottom and sides of the screen, like most action cameras and 360-degree cameras, and this makes the QooCam Ultra 3 intuitive to use.

 Using the camera without the phone app works well, but you can also attach it to the QooCam 3 app via WiFi 6 for wireless control.
-In terms of ports, there's a USB-C port under a waterproof door that can be used to charge the battery and transfer photos and videos on one side of the camera, while on the other is a door keeping the battery and microSD card slot that can take cards up to 1TB safe from water ingress.
+In terms of ports, there's a USB-C port under a waterproof door that can be used to charge the battery and transfer photos and videos on one side of the camera, while on the other is a door keeping the battery and microSD card slot, which can take cards up to 1TB, safe from water ingress.
 The latter is useful, but with 128GB of onboard storage, it's not always necessary to use a memory card.

 Of course, this wasn't continuous use, but in real-world terms, I wasn't disappointed.
-A second or even a third battery is still useful to ensure you can continue shooting when out for the day, and the Battery Charging Case that's available separately makes charging easier and provides storage for batteries when not in use.
+A second or even a third battery is still useful to ensure you can continue shooting when out for the day, and the battery charging case that's available separately makes charging easier, and provides storage for batteries when not in use.

 • Design score: 4/5